oxylabs/Date-Parser-Tutorial/README.md

 These attributes may be good enough for few cases.

-Typically, a finer control is needed
+Typically, a more refined control is needed.

 ### Extract String with a finer Control